phflot/ERP_alignment/README.md

 ```

 ## Anisotropic phase-map denoising
-If you use the BM3D functions in this repository for your work, please cite
+If you use the Anisotropic phase-map denoising function in this repository for your work, please cite

 Reference
 ```
-@Article{Villa2010,
+@article{Villa2010,
   author   = {Villa, J. and Rodriguez-Vera,R. and Quiroga,J. A. and de la Rosa, I. and González,E.}, journal  = {Opt Lasers Eng}, title    = {Anisotropic phase-map denoising using a regularized cost-function with complex-valued Markov-random-fields},